 Brown sugar

 Brown sugar is made from crystalline sucrose and molasses, which is responsible for its distinctive colour and flavour.
-It's produced in major sugar-producing countries, including the Caribbean, Brazil, Australia, Europe, South Africa and parts of the United States.
+It's produced in major sugar-producing countries, including in the Caribbean, Brazil, Australia, Europe, South Africa and parts of the US.

 Brown sugar provides a touch of extra flavour compared to granulated white sugar and is a common ingredient in baked goods because it provides a dark sweetness.
 Brown sugar and baked goods made with it retain moisture well because molasses absorbs water.
 It’s also used in cooking, including sauces, marinades and bacon.
 Brown sugar is also made into a sugar syrup, usually with spices, to flavour beverages.